angulardart/site-angulardart/src/angular/guide/hierarchical-dependency-injection.md

 ### Scenario: multiple edit sessions

 Many applications allow users to work on several open tasks at the same time.
-For example, in a tax preparation application, the preparer could be working on several tax returns, switching from one to the other throughout the day.
+For example, in a tax preparation app, the preparer could be working on several tax returns, switching from one to the other throughout the day.

 This guide demonstrates that scenario with an example in the Tour of Heroes theme.